WHAT WE PROTECT

 Coastal Mountains Land Trust owns over 5,000 acres of the mountainous region west of Penobscot Bay as permanent conservation land.
 These Preserves include many of the natural highlights of this area, and are managed to protect wildlife habitat and biodiversity, while providing a natural laboratory for environmental education and opportunities for low-impact outdoor recreation.

 Looking for a new trail to explore?
-Explore our trails by town.
+Get outside and explore our Preserves

 Conservation easements are recorded legal agreements between private landowners and the Land Trust that place perpetual restrictions on the use of the land in order to protect the specific conservation values of that property.
 The Land Trust agrees to monitor the property in perpetuity to assure that the terms and restrictions of the easement are being followed.
 Generally, easements are donated to the Land Trust by landowners who wish to restrict most or all future development on these properties in order to conserve the special scenic values and natural resources of their properties.